asekar23/cse15l-lab-reports/lab-report-1-week-1.md

 `ssh cs15lfa22cq@ieng6.ucsd.edu`
 Ensure to enter your own username

-After doing this entewr your password.
+After doing this enter your password.
 If you are connecting for the first time, you will receive a message asking if you want to connect.
 Respond with a yes.
 After successfully connecting you should see this:

 ![Image](step2.png)